scalar-labs/scalardl-node-client-sdk/README.md

 ```

 ## Send the raw gRPC requests to Scalar DL servers
-The SDK provides another `ClientServiceWithBinary` class whereby users can send byte arries of requests to Scalar DL servers.
+The SDK has another `ClientServiceWithBinary` class for you to send the byte array of a request to Scalar DL network.
 It is similar with `ClientService` class to construct `ClientServiceWithBinary` class.

 ```javascript